Ronkahn21/grove/docs/designs/topology.md

 // +optional
 TopologyConstraint *TopologyConstraint `json:"topologyConstraint,omitempty"`

-// NetworkPackGroupConfigs defines groups of PodGroups for network optimization
+// TopologyConstraintGroupConfigs defines groups of PodGroups for topology-aware placement
 // Enhanced with topology constraints for PCSG-level packing
 // Updated by operator on each reconciliation when PCSG topology constraints change
 // +optional
-NetworkPackGroupConfigs []NetworkPackGroupConfig `json:"networkPackGroupConfigs,omitempty"`
+TopologyConstraintGroupConfigs []TopologyConstraintGroupConfig `json:"topologyConstraintGroupConfigs,omitempty"`

 // PriorityClassName is the name of the PriorityClass for the PodGang PriorityClassName string `json:"priorityClassName,omitempty"`